What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 Best feature for sales tracking: Sales call tracker that adds deeper insights to your tracking data.

 To collect your data into one single source of truth, as discussed above, you’ll probably need a customizable dashboard tool that connects with the tools where you gather your data.
 If you’re considering dashboard tools, Klipfolio should be on your list.
-This tool is extremely customizable, allowing you to either pick from different templates for sales dashboards or create your own dashboard that’s completely customized to your favorite metrics and KPIs.
+This tool is extremely customizable, allowing you to pick from different templates for sales dashboards or create your own dashboard completely customized to your favorite metrics and KPIs.

 Best feature for sales tracking: Makes sales tracking easy by pulling data from all of your favorite tools and building visual dashboards that can be easily shared with your team.